Juneteenth is a day of freedom, service, history and pride.

 o

 Opal Lee of Fort Worth, TX is a 96 year-old activist, “Grandmother of Juneteenth” and advocate for making Juneteenth a federal holiday.
 In 2016 she started a walk across the country to spread the word and petition for change.
-In 2022, Juneteenth became an official federal holiday.

 p